learning-123/RBE550-project/README.md

 5)type ./path_planning

-after this open simualtor and run.
+after this open simualtor and run.(simulator not included)